 Unlike other trekking regions, due to its remoteness and altitude, you will encounter very few people on this trail.
 Therefore, we advise that anyone undertaking this trek should be physically fit, as you will need to walk for at least 6 hours a day and complete an arduous climb above Cheram.
 We also recommend, to make the most of the challenge, to join us for the Kanchenjunga Trek in Autumn (September to November) or Spring (March to May).

-We operate the Kanchenjunga Trek in both groups and private tours, and as with all of our treks, offer a fully customisable itinerary, with personalized travel and accommodation plans available upon request.
-So if you want to know anymore about the itinerary options, trek cost, trek difficulty, or anything else at all, then please don’t hesitate to get in touch with a member of our friendly team.
+We operate the Kanchenjunga Trek in both groups and private tours, and as with all of our treks, offer a fully customizable itinerary, with personalized travel and accommodation plans available upon request.
+So if you want to know any more about the itinerary options, trek cost, trek difficulty, or anything else at all, then please don’t hesitate to get in touch with a member of our friendly team.
 Or, if you would like to read about what it’s like to experience this adventure, then check our Kanchenjunga Trek Blog.

-And don’t forget – if you like the sound of this trek, but it isn’t quite what you had in mind, then why not check out some of the other Everest treks from our wide rage, such as these “off the beaten trails” packages: Tilicho Lake Trek, Upper Dolpa, and Trek, and Manaslu Trek.
+And don’t forget – if you like the sound of this trek, but it isn’t quite what you had in mind, then why not check out some of the other Everest treks from our wide range, such as these “off the beaten trails” packages: Tilicho Lake Trek, Upper Dolpa, and Trek, and Manaslu Trek.

 Day 1:Arrival in Kathmandu: On arrival, you will land in Kathmandu airport, where our friendly team will great you and take you to your hotel.
 Depending on what time you arrive, you are free to take a rest, or if you are itching to start exploring, you can spend the rest of the day soaking up the atmosphere of the Capital.
 You will then have dinner and an overnight stay in a highly recommended hotel in the city.
 Dinner and overnight stay at a 3-star hotel in Kathmandu